Hichem-smr/Projet-NoSQL-MongoDB/README.md

 # Projet-NoSQL-MongoDB

-This project is a straight application of The noSql databases using MongoDB
+This project is a straight application of The noSql databases using MongoDB.

 ## 1-Services (Linux users Only) :